 ADHD Symptoms in Children and Adults

 A child may be diagnosed with ADHD only if he or she exhibits at least six of nine symptoms from one of the lists below, and if the symptoms have been noticeable for at least six months in two or more settings — for example, at home and at school.
 What’s more, the symptoms must interfere with the child’s functioning or development, and at least some of the symptoms must have been apparent before age twelve.
-Older teens and adults may need to consistently demonstrate just five of these symptoms in multiple settings.
+Older teens and adults with ADHD may need to consistently demonstrate just five of these symptoms in multiple settings.

-ADHD – Primarily Inattentive Type (Formerly Known as ADD)
+Symptoms of ADHD – Primarily Inattentive Type (Formerly Known as ADD)

 - Often fails to give close attention to details or makes careless mistakes in schoolwork, at work, or during other activities (e.g., overlooks or misses details, work is inaccurate).